 Positions on the corporate IT side of his multifaceted career have ranged from Programmer to Chief Information Officer, and on the corporate training and development side, from Trainer to Chief Learning Officer.
 With more than 30 years of added consulting experience in Manufacturing, Finance, Education and Government, his contracts have taken him from the USA to Europe and the Middle East, where he led two projects for the Ministry of Education in the Sultanate of Oman.
 As CEO of IT Consultancy Counterpoint Holdings, L.L.C., he assisted more than 20 public school districts throughout Central New York State with strategic IT transformation, including the transformation of their information network infrastructure.

 With emphases in both Social Science and Computer Science, Art earned his Bachelor of Arts degree from the State University of New York College at Brockport.
-His Master of Education (Ed.M.) degree in Curriculum Development and Instructional Media is from the State University of New York at Buffalo, and his Ph.D., in Research and Evaluation/Instructional Systems Design and Management, is also from SUNY Buffalo.
-He has developed and taught numerous seminars, workshops and presentations, including semester courses at the American Institute of Banking, Niagara University and SUNY Buffalo.
-He is certified by 3M Corporation in fiber-optic network systems design and installation, and co-founded LightYear Institute, Inc. in 2005 to develop and offer beginner-level 3M-endorsed certification classes in fiber-optic data network technology.
+His Master of Education (Ed.M.) degree in Curriculum Development and Instructional Media is from the State University of New York (SUNY) at Buffalo, where he also completed his Ph.D. in Research and Evaluation – Instructional Systems Design and Management.
+He has developed and taught numerous seminars, workshops and presentations, including semester courses at the American Institute of Banking, Niagara University and SUNY University at Buffalo.

-Art and his wife Helen maintain a residence in Camillus as well as one on Helen’s family farm in Wyoming County, where they produce maple syrup products.
+Art and his wife Helen maintain a residence in Camillus as well as one on Helen’s family farm near Buffalo in Wyoming County, where they produce maple syrup products.